Brendan Loughnane: Post TUF Smashes

 Loughnane faced Pat Healy on July 22, 2017, at ACB 65: Silva vs. Agnaev.
 He lost the back-and-forth fight via split decision.

-Loughnane faced Paata Tsxapelia on November 25, 2017 at ACB 75: Gadzhidaudov vs. Zieliński, winning the bout via head kick knockout in the third round.
+Loughnane faced Paata Tsxapelia on November 25, 2017, at ACB 75: Gadzhidaudov vs. Zieliński, winning the bout via head kick knockout in the third round.

-After picking up a win over Amaury Junion at Celtic Gladiator 22, stopping him with leg kicks in the second round, he was invited to Dana White's Contender Series 17, where despite beating Bill Algeo via unanimous decision, he was not given a contract due to Dana White being upset that he went for a takedown in the last minute of a bout he was dominating.
+After picking up a win over Amaury Junior at Celtic Gladiator 22, stopping him with leg kicks in the second round, he was invited to Dana White's Contender Series 17, where despite beating Bill Algeo via unanimous decision, he was not given a contract due to Dana White being upset that he went for a takedown in the last minute of a bout he was dominating.